Hélène Defrance: Post career

 After the 2016 Summer Olympics, Defrance trained to become a qualified dietician in Perpignan, France.
 She had previously been working on the job part-time alongside her sailing commitments since 2014.
 In 2018, she was one of 18 French former Olympic and Paralympic athletes chosen to support the Paris bid for the 2024 Summer Olympics.
-She currently works as a nutritionist for Ligue 1 club Lille OSC.
+As of 2022, she worked as a nutritionist for Ligue 1 club Lille OSC.

 Honours

 In November 2016, Defrance was awarded the title of Chevalier (Knight) in the French Ordre national du Mérite, for services to sailing.